TheLux83/100-days-of-code/log.md

 **Thoughts:** Yesterday was a bad day, so I skipped coding.
 But today, I was able to finished the fundamentals of the detail page of the fire trucks.

+### Day 34: March 11, 2020

+**Today's Progress**: Read a tutorial about Django forms

+**Thoughts:** Not much done today.
+Only had an hour and I wanted to use this hour to read a good tutorial about forms in Django.
+I hope that I'll create the edit page tomorrow and maybe update the creation forms, too.